After delivery, it is normal to have bleeding and vaginal discharge. This is called lochia.

 Some treatment options for postpartum bleeding include:

-Medication.
-Uterotonic medication is usually the first choice of treatment for postpartum hemorrhage.
-Oxytocin is usually the recommended as uterotonic medication.
+Medication — Uterotonic medication is usually the first choice of treatment for postpartum hemorrhage.
+It helps the uterus to contract, stopping the bleeding.

-Uterine massage.
-When your doctor notices heavy bleeding after delivery, he may attempt to stop it by massaging your uterus.
-This helps the uterus to contract which consequently stops the bleeding.
+Uterine massage — When a health care provider notices heavy bleeding after delivery, they may attempt to stop it by massaging the uterus.
+This helps the uterus to contract, which consequently stops the bleeding.

-Balloon tamponade.
-A uterine balloon tamponade is also quite effective at stopping postpartum bleeding.
-The way it works is a balloon known as the Bakri balloon is inflated inside the uterus to add pressure so as to stop the bleeding.
+Balloon tamponade — A uterine balloon tamponade is also quite effective at stopping postpartum bleeding.
+A device known as a Bakri balloon is inflated inside the uterus to add pressure and stop the bleeding.

-Blood transfusion.
-This method involves adding new blood to your body to replace the lost blood, intravenously.
+Blood transfusion — This method involves intravenously adding new blood to the body to replace lost blood.

-During your postpartum recovery,it is important that you avoid any kind of strenuous activity or exercise especially after having a postpartum hemorrhage.
-It is recommended to take lots of rest.
+During postpartum recovery, it is important to avoid any kind of strenuous activity or exercise, especially after a postpartum hemorrhage.
+It is recommended to get lots of rest.

 - Red meat and seafood

-It is equally important to add foods rich in vitamin C to your diet as it helps your body to absorb iron.
+It is equally important to add foods rich in vitamin C to your diet as it helps the body to absorb iron.
 Foods rich in calcium may have a short-term negative effect on iron absorption, so it’s better to limit their intake.

-Calcium can make it hard for your body to absorb the iron.
-Also, add high fiber foods to your diet like whole grains and fruits to avoid constipation.
+Also, add high-fiber foods to your diet like whole grains and fruits to avoid constipation.

-Lastly, take care of your mental health and well being.
-Many women who have had postpartum bleeding often suffer from postpartum depression.
-If you experience postpartum depression, talk to your health care provider or a mental health professional, or join a support group of women who have had a similar experience.
-Nothing can be more helpful towards your recovery than the support of family and friends.
-You’ll be surprised just how quickly you will recover both physically and mentally.
+Lastly, take care of your mental health and well-being.
+Many people who have had postpartum bleeding often experience postpartum depression.
+If you experience postpartum depression, talk to your health care provider or a mental health professional, or join a support group of people who have had a similar experience.
+Support can be helpful for recovery, both physically and mentally.

-The Flo period tracker is a great way to keep track of your periods and not necessarily to avoid getting pregnant, but just to know what is going on with your health during that time of the month, get the Flo period tracker.
+The Flo period tracker is a great way to keep track of periods, either to track fertility or simply to monitor health.
 It does more than help you keep track of your monthly cycle.
-It also helps you prevent period-related symptoms and tells you how you can treat certain health conditions such as polycystic ovary syndrome and premenstrual dysphoric disorder.
+It also provides information about preventing period-related symptoms and managing certain health conditions such as polycystic ovary syndrome and premenstrual dysphoric disorder.